FAQThings you might want to know, too

 - clear and precise UI labels

-- first guiding steps
+- guiding steps

-- context-sensitive hints and tips
+- context-sensitive hints and (tool)tips

 - error messages that help to solve the problem

-- a collection of FAQs
+- helpful FAQs

 > Our marketing team could need some help, too!

-Cool, I still love content and copywriting!
+Cool, I still love content and copy writing and create:

 - website texts